Private 3544 Thomas Lowe

 1911 Census

-1 Haveacre, Deepfields, Coseley, Staffs.
+1 Haveacre Lane, Deepfields, Coseley, Staffs.

 Alfred Lowe (59, Widower, Cinder Breaker, born Coseley), his son Thomas (23, Colliery Labourer, born Coseley) and Thomas's wife Lily (21, born Coseley).